sshtools/forker/forker-services/README.md

-# Forker Client
+# Forker Servers

 ## Introduction

-Forker Client provides a set of utilities, *OSCommand*, and the ProcessBuilder replacement *ForkerBuilder*.
+Forker Servers provides a way of starting, stopping and querying local system services.
+Multiple implementations are provided for the 3 main operating systems the Forker suite supportes.
+On Windows, the *sc* command is currently used (with polling).
+On Linux and Unix there are multiple options, with the most efficient being the SystemD DBus based one.

-## Adding Forker Client To Your Project
+## Adding Forker Services To Your Project

-To include the Forker utilities in your project, you will need the module :-
+To include the Forker Services in your project, you will need the module :-

 ### Maven